Injured Briton captured in Ukraine paraded on Russian state TV

 Speaking with a British accent, he said that his name was Andrew Hill, that he was from Plymouth, and that he had four children and a partner.

-He said he had travelled of his own accord to help Ukraine, entering the country from Poland.
+He said he had travelled alone and of his own accord to help Ukraine, entering the country from Poland and aiding refugees near the border before he was approached to “help further”.

 Russia’s defence ministry claimed Mr Hill “laid down his arms and surrendered” to Russian troops in the Mykolaiv region, in southwest Ukraine.